-Open year round, the Old West Museum focuses on the history of the Cheyenne Frontier Days, the "world's largest outdoor rodeo and western celebration," but also includes a rich collection of western artifacts and exhibits that highlight the cultural history of the region.
+The Old West Museum focuses on the history of the Cheyenne Frontier Days, the "world's largest outdoor rodeo and western celebration," but also includes a rich collection of western artifacts and exhibits that highlight the cultural history of the region.
 The museum holds a significant collection of horse-drawn vehicles—many of them in original condition—that include stagecoaches, a milk wagon, and a chuckwagon.
 The Cheyenne Frontier Days Hall of Fame, meeting space, children's programs, and a museum store are among the Old West Museum's offerings.

 Built around the railroad, mining, and cattle ranching, Cheyenne thrived during its early decades, both before and after becoming a state in 1890.
 The city's historic downtown reflects this colorful past in its grand hotels, stately business buildings, and lavish homes.
 A fun and interesting way to take in these amazing buildings, as well as the stories and the characters behind them, is on a walking tour.
 Brochures with maps and descriptions of over 50 structures are available online or at local businesses and visitor centers.

-Cheyenne's major and long-running event, the Cheyenne Frontier Days activities run for 10 days each July.
+Cheyenne's major and long-running event, the Cheyenne Frontier Days festival runs for 10 days each July.
 Known as "the Daddy of 'em All," the professional rodeo competition is the star attraction.
 Each scheduled rodeo includes the full range of events along with entertaining track acts.
-Other major festivities on the schedule include the Grand Parade (which runs several days), the Chuckwagon Cookoff, an air show, and concerts from major country music performers.
+Other major events on the schedule include the Grand Parade (which runs several days), the Chuckwagon Cookoff, an air show, and concerts from major country music performers.
 The "Indian Village" offers Native American dance, storytelling, and performances as well as food and vendor booths.
-"Wild Horse Gulch" is an Old West street fair, complete with food and craft booths, live entertainments.
+"Wild Horse Gulch" is an Old West street fair, complete with food and craft booths plus live entertainment.

 Cheyenne grew with the coming of the railroad and played an important role in the opening of the American West to settlement and development.
-The magnificent Richardsonian-Romanesque-sytle Cheyenne Depot, opened to serve Union Pacific Railroad operations in 1887, is now preserved as a National Historic Landmark.
+The magnificent Cheyenne Depot opened to serve Union Pacific Railroad operations in 1887 and is now preserved as a National Historic Landmark.
 The Depot Museum, located on the first floor, offers exhibits related to railroad history.
 You'll also find a restaurant and brewery, offices, and event space.
 The Cheyenne Depot Plaza serves as an outdoor community space, hosting such events as the annual Depot Days and a New Years Eve celebration.

-The home of Wyoming state governors and their families from 1905 to 1976, this stately Colonial Revival mansion is now a historic house museum open to the public for tours.
-During your free guided or self-guided tours, you'll explore room on all three floors of the home as well as the basement.
-Depending on the room, you see furnishings and artifacts representative of life in 1905, the 1930s, the 1950s, or the 1960s.
+Home of Wyoming state governors and their families from 1905 to 1976, this stately Colonial Revival mansion is now a historic house museum open to the public for tours.
+During your free guided or self-guided tours, you'll explore rooms on all three floors of the home as well as the basement.
+Depending on the room, there are furnishings and artifacts representative of life in 1905, the 1930s, the 1950s, or the 1960s.
 Among the many interesting rooms, you'll see the Governor's Den, the basement fallout shelter, the VIP guest bedroom, and the library.

-Located between the Cheyenne Frontier Days Park and the airport, the Cheyenne Botanic Gardens provide a colorful place to wander, to explore, and to learn.
+Located between the Cheyenne Frontier Days Park and the airport, the Cheyenne Botanic Gardens provide a colorful place to stroll on a pleasant afternoon.
 Over 25 different gardens can be found within the grounds, including rose gardens, perennial gardens, a xeriscape garden, and a cactus garden.
-You can also check out the conservatory, a historic locomotive, sculptures, and fountains.
-There are many benches to rest and take in the beauty.
-Children will enjoy the Paul Smith Children's Village with its gardens, landscapes, and featured structures such as a windmill, a waterworks, and a geodesic dome.
+Check out the conservatory, a historic locomotive, sculptures, and fountains.
+Children will enjoy the Paul Smith Children's Village with its gardens, landscapes, and featured structures such as a windmill, waterworks, and a geodesic dome.